-Nokia’s (NYSE: NOK) stock price shot up more than 30% from the recent announcement of the Microsoft (NASDAQ: MSFT) acquisition.
-Seeing this “old” player in the cell phone market get acquired made me think about another stock that we’ve looked here at The College Investor: Blackberry.
-While Research-in-Motion (NASDAQ: BBRY) was trading higher the same day, it did not rise nearly as much.
+Nokia’s (NYSE: NOK) stock price shot up more than 30 percent from the recent announcement of the Microsoft (NASDAQ: MSFT) acquisition.
+Seeing this “old” player in the cell phone market get acquired made me think about another stock that we’ve looked at here at The College Investor: BlackBerry.
+While Research in Motion (NASDAQ: BBRY) was trading higher the same day, it did not rise nearly as much.

-The bottom line is that Blackberry has certainly not rewarded the shareholders.
-Now trading around $10 a share, Research in Motion is down from well over $100 in the late 2000s.
-For 2013, Research in Motion is down almost 14% in a year that has witnessed by the Dow Jones Industrial Average (NYSE: DIA) and Standard & Poor’s 500 Index (NYSE: SPY) rising in double digits.
+The bottom line is that BlackBerry has certainly not rewarded the shareholders.
+Now trading around $10 per share, Research in Motion is down from well over $100 in the late 2000s.
+For 2013, Research in Motion is down almost 14 percent in a year that has witnessed by the Dow Jones Industrial Average (NYSE: DIA) and Standard & Poor’s 500 Index (NYSE: SPY) rising in double digits.

-Blackberry is very undervalued.
+BlackBerry is very undervalued.
 The price-to-sales ratio is just 0.43.
-That means that each dollar of sales is going at more than a 50% discount in the stock price.
+That means that each dollar of sales is going at more than a 50 percent discount in the stock price.
 The price-to-book value is 0.56.
-That means that the assets of Blackberry are at more than a 40% discount in the stock price.
+That means that the assets of BlackBerry are at more than a 40 percent discount in the stock price.

-The analyst community expects earnings-per-share for Blackberry to soar more than 60% over the next year.
+The analyst community expects earnings-per-share for BlackBerry to soar more than 60 percent over the next year.
 Over the past five years, sales growth has been strong.
-Unlike Nokia, Blackberry does not have any debt (and total liabilities of around $3 billion): a clean balance sheet like that is always very appealing to company on the prowl for takeovers!
+Unlike Nokia, BlackBerry does not have any debt (and total liabilities of around $3 billion): a clean balance sheet like that is always very appealing to companies on the prowl for takeovers!

 Beware of the Value Trap

-Blackberry could be a classic “value trap,” however, priced low due to inefficiency in valuing its sales and assets.
-Remember, to avoid value traps, you should look for three criteria – share repurchases, dividend relative to it’s peers, and debt reduction.
-Blackberry has announced share repurchases in the past (and totally failed at timing), but there are none on the horizon.
+BlackBerry could be a classic “value trap,” however, priced low due to inefficiency in valuing its sales and assets.
+Remember, to avoid value traps, you should look for three criteria: share repurchases, dividend relative to its peers, and debt reduction.
+BlackBerry has announced share repurchases in the past (and totally failed at timing), but there are none on the horizon.
 It currently does not pay a dividend and probably doesn’t plan to.
 But it does have low debt.
-With only meeting 1 of 3 criteria, I would still be leery about Blackberry’s value.
+With only meeting one of three criteria, I would still be leery about BlackBerry’s value.

-A final thought: it was trading over $18 a share as its 52-week high over the past year.
+A final thought: it was trading over $18 per share as its 52-week high over the past year.
 With Nokia now part of Microsoft, others might take action in response.
-If so, that will reverse the downward trajectory of the stock price for Blackberry.
+If so, that will reverse the downward trajectory of the stock price for BlackBerry.